spsguru/FLH-emergency-operations-center/Wiki/SolutionOverview.md

      1. Enable Role-Based access: An admin can enable the "Role based access" to control access for the "Manage" and "Create New Incident" options in the Dashboard.

-        Upon enabling the roles and saving the setting, the current user details will be added with "Admin" role in the "TEOC-UserRoles" SharePoint list.
-Users can click on "Assign Roles" link to add additional users with "Admin" role and only the users available in the "TEOC-UserRoles" list will be able to "Manage" and "Create New Incident" thereafter.
+        Upon enabling the roles and saving the setting, the current user details will be added with "Admin" role in the "FLHEOC-UserRoles" SharePoint list.
+Users can click on "Assign Roles" link to add additional users with "Admin" role and only the users available in the "FLHEOC-UserRoles" list will be able to "Manage" and "Create New Incident" thereafter.
 User can also disable the role-based access for the application at any time by turning off this toggle button.

         ![TEOC Admin Settings](./Images/EnableRoles.png)